Sawall-Lab/Lab_management/3_Water_quality_sampling/Nutrients_Sampling.md

 <h2 id="Preparation">Preparation</h2>

 1. Use the tweezers to remove a filter from the filter container.
-    - Note: the filters are clear and are separated by [blue round sheets](../images/Whatman_Nuclepore_Filter_Open.png).
+    - The filters are clear and are separated by [blue round sheets](../images/Whatman_Nuclepore_Filter_Open.png).
 2. Untwist and separate the two parts of the filter holder and use the tweezers to put a filter inside (on the half with the grid), place the O-ring onto the filter, then close the filter holder again.
-    - Note: the filter must be placed very flat and uniform, and the filter must be closed carefully to keep the filter flat.
+    - The filter must be placed very flat and uniform, and the filter must be closed carefully to keep the filter flat.

 <h2 id="Sample_Collection">Sample Collection</h2>